Chart Color Schemes

 Tarneit is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Tarneit has a population where 68.6% speak a language other than English at home, with 60.3% born overseas.
-Christianity is the predominant religion, practiced by 30.3%.
-Hinduism stands out at 22.7%, higher than Greater Melbourne's average of 15.7%.
+Tarneit has a population where 68.6% speak languages other than English at home, with 60.3% born overseas.
+Christianity is the predominant religion, accounting for 30.3%.
+Hinduism is notably higher than the Melbourne average, comprising 22.7%.

 Frequently Asked Questions - Diversity